 In Ancient Greece, a kanopeion—from konops, the Greek word for “mosquito”—was a chair or couch fitted with a mosquito net over it.
-As time went by, the name came to apply only to the net rather than the chair, which ultimately gave us the word canopy in the early 14th century.
+As time went by, the name came to apply only to the net rather than the chair, which ultimately gave us the word canopy In the early 14th century.
 The French canapé is derived from the same root, and refers to the fact that a canapé’s filling sits on top of the pastry in the same way that a person sits on a couch.

-Cantaloupe melons take their name from Cantalupo, an ancient papal estate on the outskirts of Rome where the first European cantaloupes were grown in the early Middle Ages.
+Cantaloupe melons are said to take their name from Cantalupo, an ancient papal estate on the outskirts of Rome where the first European cantaloupes were reportedly grown in the early Middle Ages.
 In turn, Cantalupo took its name from the Latin words cantare, meaning “to sing” (as in chant and incantation), and lupus, meaning “wolf,” and probably originally referred to a place where wolves could often be heard howling or seen gathering together.

 Dandelion is a corruption of the French dent-de-lion, meaning “lion’s tooth,” a reference to the flowers’ jagged or “toothed” leaves.